 Not just preserved, but also available to anyone, anywhere in the world, without copyright restriction.

-Our new, nonprofit 501(c)3 This is America!
-Foundation has been chartered to produce such memorable visual images of our times.
+The nonprofit, 501(c)3 This is America!
+Foundation is chartered to produce such memorable visual images of our times.

-These and countless other places and people in every American state are the focus of a renowned This is America!
-Foundation explorer: American photographer Carol M. Highsmith.
+These and countless other places — and people of all ages and backgrounds and status in every American state — are the focus of a This is America!
+Foundation explorer: renowned American visual documentarian Carol M. Highsmith.

 Highsmith is the only living photographer so honored.

 Under the auspices of the This is America!
-Foundation, Highsmith has set out to create a definitive visual study of early 21st-Century America on a scale not even attempted since the depths of the Great Depression 75 years ago.
+Foundation, Highsmith has created the definitive visual study of early 21st-Century America on a scale not even attempted since the depths of the Great Depression 85 years ago.

-And unlike millions of other photographs snapped each day and then discarded, exhibited, sold, or lost, Highsmith’s photographs of new and weathered places across America will survive for untold generations to come.
+And unlike millions of other photographs snapped each day – mostly on cellphones – and then discarded, exhibited, sold, or lost, Highsmith’s images of new and weathered places across America will survive for untold generations to come.

-Because their photographs will be protected, preserved, and made available to everyone, everywhere without copyright restriction at the place we call “America’s Memory,” they will be tomorrow’s historic images over which our grandchildren and their children, and generations beyond, will linger.
+Because their photographs will be protected, preserved, and made available to everyone, everywhere without copyright restriction at the place revered as “America’s Memory,” they will be tomorrow’s historic images over which our grandchildren and their children, and generations beyond will linger.

 Thanks to their incomparable preservation specialists and facilities, Library of Congress curators say they’ll be available “without end date,” even as today’s digital format, like yesterday’s celluloid film, becomes outdated and unreadable.

-The generous donors who underwrite the ambitious expeditions of the This is America!
+The generous donors, large and small, who underwrite the ambitious expeditions of the This is America!
 Foundation will also be supporting the unending preservation mission of the Library of Congress: the greatest body of knowledge and creativity on earth.